Table of contents

 Gas Boiler Installation Cost 2026

 Installing a gas boiler comes with a lower price tag, usually between £2,000 and £4,000.
 Despite the lower upfront cost, it's important to consider long-term expenses and environmental impact.
 Homeowners might be eligible for grants, such as those outlined in our boiler grant eligibility guide, which can help offset some of the initial costs.
-Additionally, many companies offer lead generation services to connect homeowners with reliable installation professionals, providing peace of mind and efficiency.
+Many comparison services can also connect you with reliable local installers for quotes.

 Running Costs